RealismusModding/FS17_seasons/README.md

 ## Mod conflicts
 - Any mod that manipulates the weather, e.g. Multi overlay hud
 - Any mod that manipulates growth
+- Any mod that changes animals
 - Any 'season manager' type mods

+Known:
+- Difficulties Improve by TyKonKet

 ## Contributing
 You are free to contribute any code.
 But by doing this you transfer your copyright to the Realismus